SorcierMaheP/Motion-Extraction-Project/readme.md

 ## IP Algorithm/Concept to be used:

+0) Phase-Based Video Motion Processing:
+Phase variations of the coefficients of a complex-valued steerable pyramid over time correspond to motion, and can be temporally processed and amplified to reveal imperceptible motions, or atten- uated to remove distracting changes.In comparison to the pre- vious Eulerian Video Magnification method it supports larger am- plification factors and is significantly less sensitive to noise.

 1) Eulerian Video Magnification:
 To amplify motion, this method does not perform feature tracking or optical flow computation, but merely magnifies temporal color changes using